Blue-Giant/MscaleDNN_torch/README.md

 The matlab codes in 2D辅助matlab代码/p=3Subspace are useful for E6.

 # Others
-Based on the above codes(DNN frameworks), we further designed a new algorithm to solve multi-scale PDEs, one can refer to https://github.com/Blue-Giant/SubspaceDNN_tf1
+Based on the above codes(DNN frameworks), we construct the algorithm to solve multi-scale PDEs by means of Tensorflow, one can refer to https://github.com/Blue-Giant/MscaleDNN_tf1Class